Two General's Problem

 Well… after some time it sends a response to your phone: “PAYMENT FAILED”.
 Oh no, let’s try again.

 And there are no guarantees that the server will receive the confirmation message this time.
 So clearly, something goes terribly wrong at Deliveroo’s servers.
+It is time for a classic Computer Science story that is told to every aspiring computer scientist.

 Introducing...